matze-dd/Tex2txt/README.md

 and foreign-language text in all these files.
 The result file errs will contain names of files with problems together with filtered messages from the language checker.

+With option --rec, file inclusions as \\input{...} will be tracked recursively.
+Exceptions are listed at LAB:RECURSE in the Bash script.
+Note, however, the limitation sketched in [issue #12](../../issues/12).

 Before application, variables in this script have to be customized.

-With option --rec, file inclusions as \\input{...} will be tracked recursively;
-exceptions are listed at LAB:RECURSE in the Bash script (see, however, the limitation named in issue #12).
+For placement of intermediate files, the script uses an auxiliary directory designated by variable txtdir.
+This directory and possibly necessary sub-directories will be created without request.
+They can be deleted with option --del.

 ## Handling of displayed equations<a name="equations"></a>
 ### Rationale